Student Sexual Misconduct Policy

 Reporting a Sexual Misconduct Complaint

 The purpose of reporting a complaint is to inform the University that sexual misconduct may have, is, or may be occurring, and to provide information sufficient to identify the parties involved.
-Any person with knowledge of sexual harassment can report the information to any of the following:
+Any person with knowledge of sexual harassment may report the information to any of the following:

 Title IX Coordinators

-Dr. Michael Mardis, Associate Title IX Administrator (for complaints against students)
+Dr. Michael Mardis, Title IX Coordinator

 Dean of Students